Learn how to properly disinfect your area when illness is suspected.

 - Fixtures in bathrooms should be cleaned with detergent and hot water using a single-use cloth, and then disinfected with one of the recommended disinfectant solutions.

-- The Centres for Disease Control and Prevention’s guide to stopping the spread of germs at home, work and school.
+- Centre for Disease Control and Prevention: Stopping the spread of germs at home, work and school

-- The Centres for Disease Control and Prevention’s guide to how to clean and disinfect schools to help slow the spread of flu.
+- Centre for Disease Control and Prevention: How to clean and disinfect schools to help slow the spread of flu

-- Preventing illness in child care settings in BC.
+- Government of B.C.: Preventing illness in child care settings in B.C.